 Customers like to know you care.
-You don’t need to send an email or make a phone call with the intention of trying to bring the customer back to purchase more: They’ll be able to see right through that effort.
-Do make an attempt to follow-up to check in, let them ask questions, and see if you can do something else for them.
+You don’t need to send an email or make a phone call with the intention of trying to bring the customer back to purchase more; they’ll be able to see right through that effort.
+Instead make an attempt to follow-up to check in, let them ask questions, and see if you can do something else for them.

 Reviews are important for a variety of reasons.
 The more reviews you receive, the better you will be able to measure progress, as well as any shortcomings or concerns people have when interacting with your company.